The Table Below Gives Information About Changes in Modes of Travel

 Sample Essay

-The table displays data on changes in ways of travelling in England between 1985 and 2000.
+The data presented in the table illustrates changes in means of transport in England from 1985 to 2000.

-Overall, the average distance travelled per person by all modes of transport increased, with cars being the primary means of transport in both years.
+Overall, the average distance travelled per person increased during this period, and cars were used far more frequently than other forms of transport in both years.

 How to Vary Your Language